 Underground city tours always seemed to be a tourist come-on to me, but then I discovered Berlin Underground tours.
-Not a for-profit business, not a tour that drops you off in a gift shop, not a tour that starts in a bar and highlights raucous partying, this is the real deal in Berlin’s Underground.
+Not a for-profit business, not a tour that drops you off in a gift shop, not a tour that starts in a bar and highlights raucous partying, this is the real deal in Berlin’s dark history.

 In addition to getting up close and personal with eye-opening historical bunkers, tunnels and bomb shelters on these tours, you see and learn about these with the help of a guide who is (usually) a trained historian or perhaps a history geek.
 Some, like my guide, Katja (on the tour I took in early 2016 in German), had studied Berlin history at local university.
 She was extremely passionate, had actually talked personally to people who had experienced being in many of these Berlin Underground areas when she was a student and since, and just brimmed with details she was eager to share.

-Tour 1 good starter tour
+Tour 1 a good starter tour

 Since it was winter, the tours being offered were more limited than during high seasons, so I opted for the Tour 1 “Dark Worlds” (“Dunkle Welte”) at Gesundbrunnen, a good accessible basic tour if you have to choose just one.
-There are about 12 total Berlin Underground tours, but not all are offered year-round and not in all languages (click on the language flags to the right on the Guided Tours page to see what your choices are).
+There are about 12 total tours, but not all are offered year-round and not in all languages (click on the language flags to the right on the Guided Tours page to see what your choices are).
 Offerings depend on the season and the availability of guides for those languages (German, English, Italian, Spanish, Dutch, French and Danish, as of this writing).

 On a dreary day in January, I waited outside the Berlin Gesundbrunnen station for the tour to start.
-Others slowly showed up for the midwinter tour on a day with sub-zero temperatures, wandering around inside or outside, eyeing what everybody thought was “the green door” mentioned in the description for this Berlin Underground tour.
+Others slowly showed up for the midwinter tour on a day with sub-zero temperatures, wandering around inside or outside, eyeing what everybody thought was “the green door” mentioned in the description for this Unterwelten tour.
 The attendees were a mix of young and old, residents and tourists, men and women.
 Then the prior tour exited: “How was it?”
 I asked a couple walking by.
 “Really super, two thumbs up,” the man said.
 “Really interesting.”
 Can’t wait, I thought.

 Before long our guide, Katja, arrived, along with her “shepherd” assistant to make sure everybody stays on task and together.
 No dawdling in the underground.
 Or getting lost on purpose.
 We end up going down some stairs to THE Green Door, totally inconspicuous, which is not marked with anything that distinguishes it as a Berlin Underground tour entrance.
 However, it is quite securely padlocked shut, with a small sign above i with the famous quote from Spanish philosopher George Santayana, in German, “Those who cannot remember the past are condemned to repeat it.”

-Underground tours reveal city’s secret underbelly
+Berlin Underground tours reveal a secret underbelly

 Berlin Underground tours show much of Berlin’s darker underbelly built by the Nazi regime and continued during the Cold War thereafter.
 On at least Tour 1 – and I would expect on all of them — you learn a lot about the life of everyday Berliners (and the more elite too) during WWII, what they went through and life in the subterranean air-raid shelters.
 But Tour 1 is more than just a walk through cold, stone tunnels with a guide reciting a memorized script.
 There are exhibits in various rooms, as well as artifacts – many of which are authentic – that demonstrate what a room was really like or how it was used.
 When the guide turns off the light in one room partway through, walkways pop into bright illumination from glow-in-the-dark stripes and markings – but don’t touch the walls since the residues you may get on your skin are not safe!

-In a couple of rooms, participatns saw bunks that folded up against the walls (these were not used during the war, Katja pointed out), and low benches where residents would sit.
+In a couple of rooms, participants saw bunks that folded up against the walls (these were not used during the war, Katja pointed out), and low benches where residents would sit.
 Of note was the allowance of just one small suitcase per person, and it had to be “bunker-sized,” meaning it would fit right below you under the narrow bench.
 Most people, Katja noted, had these little bags pre-packed so you could just grab it and run to the shelter.
 She said you also then had to pull on many many layers of clothing since otherwise you couldn’t take it all in – and this even on sweltering summer days.
 Older folks, she said, would often just stay home and say, “Well, either I live, or I don’t.”

-3,000 unexploded war bombs still exist
+3,000 unexploded war bombs still exist in Berlin